saranshb1/home-credit-credit-risk-model-stability/README.md

 which would include every aspect, from data identification, cleaning, engineering to modelling and validation.

 -- I can be reached on saranshbh19@gmail.com for further discussions. --

+make run in your command prompt to run the project end to end. (needs to be updated)